Monkseaton shootings

-The Monkseaton shootings occurred on 30 April 1989 in Monkseaton, Tyne & Wear, United Kingdom, when Robert Sartin killed one man and left 16 other people injured during a 20-minute shooting spree.
+The Monkseaton shootings occurred on 30 April 1989 in Monkseaton, Tyne & Wear, England, when Robert Sartin killed one man and left 16 other people injured during a 20-minute shooting spree.

 Shootings

 Sartin, a 22-year-old clerk, took his father's double-barrelled shotgun and climbed into a car outside his parents’ home at around 11.40am.
 Witnesses described how Sartin fired indiscriminately at people.

 Judith Rhodes was driving along nearby Pykerley Road.
 As she drove along she noticed a figure dressed entirely in black.
 She then noticed the double-barrelled shotgun that the man was pointing at her.
-The first shot shattered the windscreen while the second shot struck her hand, the man then walked calmly away.
+The first shot shattered the windscreen while the second shot struck her hand; the man then walked calmly away.